-As a starting point, The Netherlands does not levy withholding tax on arm's length interest payments, making funding with debt relatively attractive as compared to equity, as in principle withholding tax is levied of dividend payments (although effectively, through the application of domestic exemptions and tax treaties, its scope is significantly limited).
-Interest paid to related parties that is not at arm's length (that is, interest that is excessive) may be treated as a dividend and accordingly become subject to withholding tax.
+The Netherlands levies a 15% withholding tax on dividend payments (although a reduction or exemption typically applies under domestic law or an applicable tax treaty).
+No withholding tax on arm's length interest payments is levied, making debt funding relatively attractive as compared to equity funding.
+Interest paid to related parties that is not considered at arm's length (that is, interest that is excessive) can be treated as a (deemed) dividend and accordingly become subject to withholding tax.

-Furthermore, as from 2021, a conditional withholding tax of 21.7% on related-party interest payments to low-taxed jurisdictions or that are made in circumstances that constitute an abusive situation will enter into force.
-This may require certain PE funds to revisit their acquisition and financing structure for investments in The Netherlands.
+Further, as from 2021, a conditional withholding tax of 25% in respect of interest payments to related parties in certain designated low-tax or non-cooperative jurisdictions (including payments made as part of abusive arrangements) applies.
+Special attention is required when transparent entities are used in the investment structure.
+The foregoing may require certain PE and VC funds to revisit their acquisition and financing structure for investments in The Netherlands.

-Finally, Dutch tax law contains specific provisions that are aimed at (deemed) abusive situations, under which an individual (in)directly owns an interest of 5% or more in a Dutch company and artificially interposes one or more non-Dutch entities between himself/herself and the Dutch company to avoid Dutch taxation (for example, by invoking EU law or tax treaty benefits).
-If applicable, Dutch corporate income tax is due on income realised by the non-Dutch resident shareholder in the Dutch company.
-The criteria for these provisions are detailed and often change, and should be monitored closely.
-Under certain conditions, taxpayers can request certainty in advance on this with the Dutch tax authorities.
+Finally, Dutch tax law contains specific provisions targeting abusive situations.
+Such abusive situation may be present if an individual directly or indirectly owns an interest of 5% or more in a Dutch company and artificially interposes one or more non-Dutch entities between himself/herself and the Dutch company to avoid Dutch taxation (for example, by invoking EU law or tax treaty benefits).
+If applicable, Dutch corporate income tax is due on income derived by the non-Dutch resident from its shareholding in the Dutch company.
+The criteria for these provisions are detailed and often change and should be monitored closely.
+Under certain conditions, taxpayers can discuss the tax aspects of their investments in advance with the Dutch tax authorities and seek certainty through a tax ruling.